 Questions about Council Tax

-Parliament did not have the authority to enact the Council Tax legislation and I am not bound by it.
+Does Parliament have the authority to enact the Council Tax legislation and am I bound by it?

 Parliament is a democratically elected body and is the supreme law-making body for the UK.
 Those persons who are within the jurisdiction of the UK are subject to the laws of Parliament.
 Parliament’s rise to the supreme law-making body supersedes ancient acts and agreements such as the Magna Carter 1215 and the Bill of Rights Act 1688.

-The council and the courts recognise Parliament as the supreme law-making body and the council does not accept that any legal argument that Parliament had no right to enact the Council Tax legislation and therefore it is not law, is correct.
+The council and the courts recognise Parliament as the supreme law-making body and the council does not accept as correct any legal argument that Parliament had no right to enact the Council Tax legislation and therefore it is not law.

-I have not agreed to pay Council Tax and there is no contract therefore I do not have to pay.
-I have not agreed to be taxed or fined.
+Do I have to agree to pay Council Tax, and if there is no contract do I still have to pay?

 As stated above, Council Tax levying, collection and enforcement is governed by the Council Tax legislation.
 The Council Tax legislation stands on its own and is not subject to the requirements of other enactments such as the Bills of Exchange Act 1882, Consumer Credit Act 1974, Companies Act 2006 or Consumer Rights Act 2015.